kurbaniec/swe-twelve-factor-app/FACTORS.md

 As we can see, `cargo` can manage most of the project's dependencies by explicitly declaring them, however these two outliers break the dependency principle of the twelve-factor app.
 This is where the Dockerfile comes in.

-In the Dockerfile, the external dependencies are explicitly declared, nothing needs to be configured, the image created takes care of everything.
+In the Dockerfile, the external dependencies are explicitly declared, nothing needs to be configured, the build script takes care of everything.
 Also, when using Docker images, we can be sure that no implicit dependencies are leaked, so all our dependencies are properly isolated.

 ### Config

 > Store config in the environment

-The web framework used [Rocket](https://rocket.rs/v0.5-rc/guide/configuration/) & ORM [Diesel](https://diesel.rs/guides/getting-started.html) both rely on environment variables to configure them.
+The used web framework [Rocket](https://rocket.rs/v0.5-rc/guide/configuration/) & ORM [Diesel](https://diesel.rs/guides/getting-started.html) both rely on environment variables to configure them.
 Therefore it was quite easy to follow the config principle.

 For development, I conveniently set my environment variables in the IDE and changed it as needed to test different features.

 ![dev-env](.img/dev-env.png)

-When creating a container for the application, one can use the `-e` flag to specify environment variables to be used.
+When creating a container for the app, one can use the `-e` flag to specify environment variables to be used.
 For example, the `DATABASE_URL` might vary between deployments and is therefore a potential candidate for setting.
 One could also change the default settings for the Rocket web framework to change its behaviour for a deployment.

 One thing I added when creating the Docker container are [some environment variables](https://github.com/kurbaniec/swe-twelve-factor-app/blob/main/entrypoint.sh) that are set when no external variables are passed via `-e` during container creation.